Peter-Vought/Django_Made_Easy_deployment/README.md

   We specify that this block should listen on port 80, and it should respond to our Droplet’s IP address.
 Next, we will tell Nginx to ignore any problems with finding a favicon.
-We will also tell it where to find the static assets that we collected in our <i>~/finesauces/static</i>
+We will also tell it where to find the static assets that we collected in our *~/finesauces/static* directory.
-  directory.
 All of these files have a standard URI prefix of “/static”, so we can create a location block to match those requests.
-Finally, we’ll create a <i>location / {}</i> block to match all other requests.
-Inside of this location, we’ll include the standard <i>proxy_params</i> file included with the Nginx installation, and then we will pass the traffic directly to the Gunicorn socket.
+Finally, we’ll create a *location / {}* block to match all other requests.
+Inside of this location, we’ll include the standard *proxy_params* file included with the Nginx installation, and then we will pass the traffic directly to the Gunicorn socket.

-  Enable this file by linking it to the <i>sites-enabled</i> dir:
+  Enable this file by linking it to the *sites-enabled* dir:

   ***``Ubuntu 20.04.5 LTS terminal``***
   ```